LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

 1. Insert the two m3 heat inserts into the gripper lid.
 2. Insert the magnet holder into the body and then insert the magnet (the magnet makes it hard to put in and out).
 3. Solder wires to the AS5600 board (wires coming out the back!) and screw it into the body (chip side down, wire side up) with the 4 6mm bolts.
 Different brands even of the same aesthetic seem to have slightly different dimensions so you make need to lightly file a side of the pcb to fit.
-4. Solder wires to the screen then put it in the lid and snap the lid onto the body.
-Wires are more easily shortened than lengthened so longer is better.
+4. Solder the headers onto the esp32 facing up.
+Clip the bottom flush and clip the headers near the encoder so they don't stick up past the bolts holing the encoder down.
-5. Solder the headers onto the esp32 facing up.
-Clip the bottom flush and pull the plastic off.
-It's easier to pull the plastic off before you solder but it looks uglier.
-I broke each header off individually and pulled the plastic off before soldering.
+5. Solder wires to the screen then put it in the body.
+The back should rest on the 4 bolts holding the encoder down.
+You'll have to cut down the corner of the button since it's in the way.
+I just used an xacto knife.
+There's only plastic there so no harm to the functionality of the button.
 6. Put each part in it's respective cutout and then solder the connections.
-I would start with the short connections first so those wires can lay flatter.
+I would start with the shorter connections first so those wires can lay flatter.
-7. Screw the bar magnet into the bottom of the base and then insert the rod into the top.
+7. Put the lid on.
+The tab on the flat end goes first then lower the rounded end down.
-8. Snap the lid on and clamp the gripper onto the main encoder body, using the m3x10mm bolt and a nut.
+8. Screw the bar magnet into the bottom of the base and then insert the rod into the top.

-There's just enough space for a piece of thick double sided tape under the battery if you wish.
+Depending on what battery you got, there should be just enough space for a piece of thick double sided tape under the battery if you wish.
 Everything else should be a press fit but you can always use a bit of glue if it's too loose.

 ## Arduino IDE settings: